rajeesing/cdc/README.md

 EXEC sys.sp_cdc_enable_db
 GO
 ```
-Note: Here cdcexample is the name of database.
-Please replace with your database name.
+Note: Here cdcexample is the name of the database.
+Please replace it with your database name.

-If you wish to disabled the CDC, you can use below script:
+If you wish to disable the CDC, you can use the below script:

 ```
 USE cdcexample